We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 1:03 Arya camping in the North.
 Looks chilly.
 Is she headed home?

-1:05 People in a circle in the snow about to be attacked, yep, White Walkers.
+1:05 People in a circle in the snow about to be attacked by, yep, White Walkers.
+(There's an Internet-fueled rumor that the group is at least in part made up by a "fellowship" of Jon, Gendry, Davos, Thoros, Tormund and Beric.)

 1:07 Littlefinger lurking in the shadows looking #creepyaf.